-As with game models and training models, match programs are identical or very similar to each other.
-What I refer to here is that I have rarely or never seen an academy’s match where young players had the opportunity to solve various tactical problems.
-All or almost all youth teams played games in the currently used 5 v 5, 7 v 7, 9 v 9 and 11 v 11 formats and most used 1-4-4-2 or 1-4-3-3 tactical systems.
+As with game models and training models, match programs are identical, or very similar to, each other.
+What I refer to here is that I have rarely, or never, seen an academy’s match where young players had the opportunity to solve various tactical problems.
+All, or almost all, youth teams played games in the currently used 5 v 5, 7 v 7, 9 v 9 and 11 v 11 formats and most used 1-4-4-2 or 1-4-3-3 tactical systems.

 Generally, in adult football, players must quickly adapt to the various game styles and systems not only of their opponents but also those of their own teams.
 Academy programs usually offer young players one type of style related to the game model used in a given academy.
 The problem is that the enforced game model, and the system and style adapted to that model, means that young trainees learn to play and make decisions according to a given game model, instead of what is currently happening on the pitch.

 In other words, when the information obtained during a match differs from what a young player learned in the current game model and system, he will be unable to resolve the situation on the pitch to his team’s favour.
 He has never been in such a situation.
 From my perspective and the practical experience of working in academies, game programs don’t fully develop the potential of players, because they don’t have to solve various tactical problems that arise from other styles of play, tactics, etc. Below are various game formats and styles.
 Some of them never appear in youth matches played at professional academies.

 Low Block High pressing